Siegel-Schwall Biographies - Rollo

 Mr. Radford's televised performances include many appearances on NBC TV's rock show hit, Midnight Special with the great soul singer Walter Jackson, with blues legend Muddy Waters on the show Soundstage, and on Great Performances, with Siegel-Schwall, Arthur Fiedler and the Boston Pops Symphony, and with rock and roll legend Chuck Berry.
 His latest TV appearance was with Corky Siegel's Chamber Blues on the ABC-TV series Missing Persons performing a piece of his own composition "Train".

-Mr. Radford has toured around the globe with the innovative jazz master, Sun Ra, playing the great halls of the world such as Carnegie Hall, and appearances at the renown jazz and music festivals in Japan, Russia, and Europe.
+Mr. Radford has toured around the globe with the innovative jazz master, Sun Ra, playing the great halls of the world such as Carnegie Hall, and appearances at the renowned jazz and music festivals in Japan, Russia, and Europe.
 Rollo is featured in a documentary film on Sun Ra titled: "Mystery, Mr. Ra".
 Mr. Radford has lived in New Orleans for nearly 4 years where he performed with June Gardener (Sam Cook's drummer), the Neville Brothers, and many great performers on Bourbon Street.

 Mr. Radford has a teaching degree and accreditation for teaching the behavior disordered students, and now divides his time between performances and teaching troubled youths in Chicago schools.